floriandanielit/homebrewlib/README.md

 global object. `homebrewlib` is the name of the object and `homebrewlib.min.js` the name of the JavaScript file to be created.
 This is the file you can include in your HTML code as shown above.

+# Testing
+Install globally mocha and mochawesome via NPM using

+`npm install mocha --save-dev`

+`npm install mochawesome --save-dev`

+(If `mocha` is not recognised as a command, install it globally:
+`npm install -g mocha`)

+then run:

+`mocha test/index.js --reporter mochawesome`

+Open the generated file `mochawesome-report/mochawesome.html` in your favourite browser to check tests output.
+A more basic output is also generated and can be viewed by opening `test/index.html` instead.